Tubingen hip flexion and abduction orthosis

 Diagnosis of hip dysplasia

-Congenital hip dysplasia refers to the delayed development of the hip joint socket.
-Bone development of the hip joint socket is incomplete or the socket is too shallow, which means support for the joint head of the thigh bone is insufficient.
+Congenital hip dysplasia refers to the delayed development of the acetabulum.
+Bone development of the acetabulum is incomplete or the acetabulum is too shallow, which means support for the joint head of the thigh bone is insufficient.
 Permanent damage may occur if the hip does not fully mature.

 Hip dysplasia can be caused by insufficient space in the womb, a shortage of amniotic fluid or a breech position.